 If you're a Dubai-based startup looking to hire the right talent, outsource your requirements to the pioneers of startup hiring.

-10) Entertainment: Dubai has a vibrant nightlife and options include clubs, lounges, high-end restaurants, and theatres showing latest Hollywood/Bollywood flicks.
+10) Entertainment: Dubai has a vibrant nightlife and options include clubs, lounges, high-end restaurants, and theatres showing the latest Hollywood/Bollywood flicks.
 It is a myth that alcohol is banned in Dubai.
 While there are practically no wine shops, you can go to a club/hotel/restaurant for some beer, wine, vodka, etc. Dubai is also known for its no-nonsense attitude towards narcotics, so it is advisable not to do anything naughty in that regard or you might land up in big trouble.

 12) Commuting: Dubai has a great infrastructure and good connectivity with the other Emirates.
 Many Indian expats who work in Dubai prefer to stay in Sharjah (relatively cheaper rents) and then enjoy a scenic commute.
-In addition, the public transport is quite reliable.
+In addition, public transport is quite reliable.
 The Dubai Metro is the world's longest fully automated metro network (75km), and the bus service is very good.
-Carpooling is quite trendy too in Dubai, and once in a while you can hail a cab (a slightly expensive option).
+Carpooling is quite trendy too in Dubai, and once in a while, you can hail a cab (a slightly expensive option).

 13) Cars: Dubai is a great city to own cars, thanks to awesome roads and ample parking spaces (in most areas).
 It is easy to get a decent pre-owned SUV for around 500 AED per month.
 In fact, you can even get an entry-level BMW or a sports car, if you are earning more than 8000 AED.
 And yes, petrol is quite cheap.

 18) Tourist Places: Dubai is one of the topmost tourist destinations in the world.
-It has many tourist places, and offers you a varied experience, right from desert safaris, water parks, beaches, art, architecture, etc. Amongst other things, it has the tallest building in the world, the largest shopping centre, the tallest residential building, the tallest hotel, and the world's largest indoor ski resort!
+It has many tourist places, and offers you a varied experience, right from desert safaris, theme parks, water parks, beaches, art, architecture, etc. Amongst other things, it has the tallest building in the world, the largest shopping centre, the tallest residential building, the tallest hotel, and the world's largest indoor ski resort!
 Among the many feathers in its touristy cap, Dubai added another feather with Louvre Abu Dhabi.